Mr Matthew Tate, Headteacher

 Mr Ovenden’s passion for learning began at school, where the experiences and teaching he received would inspire him to go into teaching himself.
 After completing secondary school he then went on to study Music at Royal Holloway University of London, gaining an Upper Second Class Honours.
 Upon leaving university he further explored his passion for Music through journalism and PR and teaching through TEFL, working at the Chambre de Commerce in France.

 Mr Ovenden completed his initial teacher training to be a teacher in 2011 before joining Hartsdown in the September of that year.
 Starting as an NQT he went on to become Head of Music and Media, presiding over the best ever GCSE results for both subjects (78% and 80% A*-C respectively) as well as founding the highly successful Sixth Form Music course.
-In 2015 he joined the Senior Leadership Team as an associate, coinciding with his enrolment on the highly regarded Teaching Leaders programme, which he is due to complete in 2017.
+In 2015 he joined the Senior Leadership Team as an associate, coinciding with his enrolment on the highly regarded Teaching Leaders programme, which he completed in 2017.

 Mr Darren Stevenson, Assistant Headteacher